tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 flows, including cases where one of the peers uses the passport model for its attestation, and the other uses the background check model.

+## Handshake Overview

+The handshake defined here is analogous to certificate-based authentication in a regular TLS handshake.
+Instead of the certificate's private key, we use the TIK identity key.
+This key is attested, with attestation being carried by the Certificate message.
+Following that, the peer being attested proves possession of the private key using the CertificateVerify message.

+Depending on the use case, the protocol supports peer authentication using attestation only, or using both attestation and a regular public key certificate.

+The current version of the document assumes the KAT/PAT construct of
+{{I-D.bft-rats-kat}}.
+Not all platforms support this model, and a document that defines private key attestation for use in TLS Attestation as defined here, must specify:

+* The format and the lifetime of TIK (e.g. an ephemeral, per session TIK vs. a long lived one).
+* How the key is attested using a structure carried by the Certificate message.
+* How proof of possession is performed.

 ## TLS Client Authenticating Using Evidence

 In this use case, the TLS server (acting as a relying party) challenges the TLS